hpcloud/aok/README.md

     kato restart cloud_controller

-The easiest way to configure AOK is to edit the YAML file in `config/aok.yml` and then load the saved file in to doozer using the following command, executed from AOK's root folder `/s/aok/`:
+The easiest way to configure AOK is to edit the YAML file in `config/aok.yml` and then load the saved file in using the following command, executed from AOK's root folder `/s/aok/`:

     bundle exec rake load_config